schireson/pytest-mock-resources/docs/source/relational/template-database.rst

    actions will be executed as though they were dynamic (i.e. per-test-database).

-   You should therefore prefer to group all static actions before dynamic ones whereever possible to ensure you get the most optimal amortization of actions.
+   You should therefore prefer to group all static actions before dynamic ones wherever possible to ensure you get the most optimal amortization of actions.

    For example: